 Receive results instantly on your smartphone and translate them into real-time decision making dashboards.

-Test 31 parameters for a range of purposes.
+Test over 30 parameters for a range of purposes.
 Choose from colorimetry, sensors, microbiology, and test strips.

 Save money and time on lab testing, sample conservation, transport and data handling.
 Select methods based on your resources.